pdhummel/GlobalConquest/README.md

 - [x] Bug: Game controller cannot change comboboxes --> Use A button.
 - [x] Request: Add visual and audio indicators for execution countdown. (v0.6.5)
 - [x] Request: Add visual aid to help identify events that are occurring. (v0.6.5)
+- [x] Bug: Game controller cannot navigate nested menus -- i.e., File, View. (v0.7.1)
 - [ ] Bug: Captured city still has enemy plane.
-- [ ] Bug: Game controller cannot navigate nested menus -- i.e., File, View.
 - [ ] Bug: Burbs with airplanes are masked by ComCen w/airplanes on the same hex.
 - [ ] Request: Option to make airplane missions planned and not immediate.
 - [ ] Request: Suggest city density and burb level based on map size.